k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: reflecting Medusa's gaze with a mirror
 - Fix: address various monsters being affected by death magic that shouldn't
+- Luck plays a role in whether player can continue if they rise from the grave